 Now that you know all the reasons to this make this soup…let’s chat about what exactly goes into it and how (easily) it’s done.

-Once the veggies are cooked, you’ll add vegetable broth and a can of full-fat coconut milk.
-The coconut milk helps add a ton of creaminess and replaces the heavy cream that’s traditionally added to wild rice soup.
+Once you’ve cooked the veggies, you’ll add vegetable broth and a can of full-fat coconut milk.
+The coconut milk adds a ton of creaminess.
+It replaces the heavy cream that’s traditionally added to wild rice soup.

 Once the liquids have come to a boil, you’ll add in the Wild & Brown Rice to the mix!
 The rice I use comes from Bob’s Red Mill.
 They’re my go-to brand for flours, but also for all sorts of grains.
 The rice mix adds a wonderful texture to the soup and makes it so hearty.

 After adding the rice, you’ll let the soup simmer for 30 to 40 minutes, or until the rice is fully cooked.
 Towards the end of the process, you’ll thicken the soup a bit more with tapioca starch.
 A quick garnish of fresh parsley to add some green and you’re ready to serve!

 I ate bowls and bowls of this while I was sick and I swear it helped cure me!
 It’s easy enough to make that you can do it while you’re sick, too.
 It’s rich, creamy, hearty, and absolutely delicious.
 I ate it by itself, but serving it with some crusty bread or a side salad would help round it out as a full meal.
 I hope you love this one as much as I do!

 If you need more soup inspiration for the winter, here are a few of my favorites:

 If you try this recipe, I would so appreciate it if you left a starred review below so I know how you liked it!
 If you share it on social media, be sure to tag me at @bakeritablog and #bakerita so I can see your creation :D enjoy!Print